Seed Germination STEM Project for Kids

 • Marker

-• Optional: recording sheet or notebook
+• Optional: recording sheet, notebook, or simple observation journal

 How to set up the seed germination bag